RULES FOR AUTHORS

 Symposium Proceedings: F.A.
 Williams, Thirty-third Symposium (International) on Combustion, The Combustion Institute, Pittsburgh, 2010, p.
 1281.

 An article sent to the authors for revision must be returned in a corrected form within 1 month.
-After this period, it is considered as a new one.
+After this period, it is considered a new one.
 The editorial board of the journal sends the proofreading of the article to the corresponding author for verification by e-mail in the form of a PDF file.
 Authors must return a verified version of the article (proofreading) within 7 days.